• Skip to primary navigation

 Set cutting depth of circular saw for cutting plywood

-NOTE: If your plywood is moving while you are cutting, clamp it onto your saw horses where it won’t be in the way of your cutting.
+NOTE: If your plywood is moving while you are cutting, clamp it onto your saw horses/workbench where it won’t be in the way of your cutting.

 Step 4: Cross Cutting Plywood Sheets to Desired Length

 BUT, if my pieces are wider than 16″, I use my Accu-Cut.
-This has been a really handy guide to have not just for cutting plywood, but for several other applications as well.
+This has been a really handy guide to have not just for cutting plywood, but lots of other materials as well.

 Mark where to lay out accucut cutting guide on plywood sheet